Kunghur, New South Wales: Services

-The Kunghur Community Pre-School has serviced the local area for over 50 years, residing in the Kunghur Hall.
+The Kunghur Community Pre-school has serviced the local area for over 50 years, residing in the Kunghur Hall.

-The Hall was also, until recently, used as a polling booth for Local and Federal Elections.
+The Hall was also, until recently, used as a polling booth for local and federal elections.

 The Rural Fire Brigade serves the local area and also involves itself in community events.
-The Brigade boasts two category seven light tankers.
+The Brigade has two category-seven light tankers.

 Sport

 A variety of sports were played in and around Kunghur and by Kunghur teams.
-In 1917, a rifle club and range was established at Kunghur and in 1923, a tennis court was established for the preexisting tennis club.
+In 1917, a rifle club and range was established at Kunghur and in 1923, a tennis court was established for the pre-existing tennis club.
 A rugby league team existed that played in the local area along with a cricket team that played against small local teams in the area such as Uki, Chowan Creek, and Doon Doon.
 These local games were played on a pitch at Cram’s Farm, Doon Doon.
 Kunghur had been known to hold horse racing and mixed sports events, such as the Kunghur Bachelor’s Club, Goonebah Parents and Citizens' Association, and the Returned Soldiers and Sailors' Amusement Club.